chaos-mesh/chaos-mesh/website/docs/development_guides/add_chaos_daemon.md

 > **Notes:**
 >
-> We do nothing in `Recover` function because `HelloWorldChaos` doesn't change anything.
+> We do nothing in `Recover` function because `HelloWorldChaos` only print some log and doesn't change anything.
+Don't forget implement the `Recover` function in your development.

 Modify the `controllers/helloworldchaos_controller.go` file created in [Dev a new chaos](dev_hello_world.md), the `Reconcile` function updated to below: